What Are Your School’s “New Year” Resolutions?

 But is there really time to accomplish this level of professional development with everyone hankering to set up their classrooms, not to mention the schedule of in-services and policy review meetings?
 School heads, who have instituted some form of goal-setting, will tell you that they can no longer afford to not engage their staff in this kind of work.
 They will tell you that the expenditure time and effort paid off during the school year, as they observed teachers who were more willing to relinquish ineffective practices in favor of new approaches that enhanced learning and communications.

-The course has been developed, and will be facilitated, by Jonathan Wolff with Tim Seldin, senior consultants and leadership coaches for The Montessori Foundation.
+The course has been developed, and was facilitated, by Jonathan Wolff, senior consultant and leadership coach for The Montessori Foundation.
 It is open to school administrators, teachers, and members of your board.
-The cost is $150; $125 for IMC members.
+The cost is $150; $125 for International Montessori Council (IMC) members or the staff of IMC member schools.

 - Slides for Session 2